Material Accounting Policies

 (v) Investment in subsidiaries

-Investment in subsidiaries is carried at cost in accordance with Ind AS 27 - separate financial statements.
+Investment in subsidiaries is carried at cost in accordance with IND AS 27- separate financial statements.

 b.
-Share capital
+Share capital Ordinary shares

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issuance of new ordinary shares and share options are recognized as deduction from equity, net of any tax effects.